Diana Fleischman: Eugenics

+Natalism

-She has been described as pronatalist, notably saying, "I encourage people who are responsible and smart and conscientious to have children, because they're going to make the future better."
-She attended the Natal Conference in 2023, where she argued that people with mental illness are statistically likely to marry other mentally ill people and pass those genes along to their children.
+Fleischman has been described as pronatalist, notably saying, "I encourage people who are responsible and smart and conscientious to have children, because they're going to make the future better."
+She attended the 2023 Natal Conference held in Austin, Texas, where she argued that people with mental illness are statistically likely to marry other mentally ill people and pass those genes along to their children.